Robot: Early robots

 In 1928, one of the first humanoid robots, Eric, was exhibited at the annual exhibition of the Model Engineers Society in London, where it delivered a speech.
 Invented by W. H. Richards, the robot's frame consisted of an aluminium body of armour with eleven electromagnets and one motor powered by a twelve-volt power source.
 The robot could move its hands and head and could be controlled through remote control or voice control.
 Both Eric and his "brother" George toured the world.

 Westinghouse Electric Corporation built Televox in 1926; it was a cardboard cutout connected to various devices which users could turn on and off.
 In 1939, the humanoid robot known as Elektro was debuted at the 1939 New York World's Fair.
 Seven feet tall (2.1 m) and weighing 265 pounds (120.2 kg), it could walk by voice command, speak about 700 words (using a 78-rpm record player), smoke cigarettes, blow up balloons, and move its head and arms.
 The body consisted of a steel gear, cam and motor skeleton covered by an aluminum skin.
 In 1928, Japan's first robot, Gakutensoku, was designed and constructed by biologist Makoto Nishimura.

+The German V-1 flying bomb was equipped with systems for automatic guidance and range control, flying on a predetermined course (which could include a 90-degree turn) and entering a terminal dive after a predetermined distance.
+It was reported as being a 'robot' in contemporary descriptions.